MiM-MiM/MyMovieGraphQLPy/README.md

 ```

 ## Secure Install
 This install uses the requirements.txt with hashes specified to ensure known good versions get installed.
+If the `--require-hashes` argument is not passed it will not perform the hash check and can lead to compromised packages being installed.
 ```bash
 # Activate venv first if used.
 # Navigate to cloned folder, `cd MyMovieGraphQLPy`